joshban99/azure-devops-wif-migration-scripts/README.md

 - PowerShell 7.x recommended
 - Azure CLI installed and logged in (`az login`)
-- Sufficient permissions in Azure DevOps and Azure AD to read and modify service connections and service principals
+- Sufficient permissions in Azure DevOps and Azure Entra to read and modify service connections and service principals

 ---